martydingo/docker_pdns-auth/README.md

 networks:
   db:
 ```

+Access to the CLI of the running docker image can be done by executing `docker exec -it -u root pdns_auth ash`.
+This allows access to the CLI tools `pdnsutil` and `pdns_control`.

+Zones can be added by using `pdnsutil create-zone` and can be edited using `pdnsutil edit-zone <ZONE>`

+Notifies can be sent by running `pdns_control notify <zone>`

+See https://doc.powerdns.com/authoritative/manpages/pdnsutil.1.html & https://doc.powerdns.com/authoritative/manpages/pdns_control.1.html for more information on using these tools.

+## Building

 This image can also be built and run from scratch by following the same process aforementioned, but using the `docker-compose.yml` file inside the `src` directory found in this repository rather then at the `docker-compose.yml` found at the root of this repository